kukovisuals/SEO/README.md

 	– the structure of the site (not too deep).

-## 3.2 Compliant URL for SEO
+## Compliant URL for SEO

 A URL is considered "non-compliant" when it does not meet the following criteria:

-	- Precense of an HTML page
+	- Presence of an HTML page
 	- presence of an HTTP 200 header
 	- presence of a canonical tag pointing towards itself
-	- absence of meta noindex tags in strategic pages
+	- absence of meta no index tags in strategic pages

-## 3.9 Loaidng times by page type
+## Loading times by page type

 To measure and analyze page loading times, we divide a site by page type: